Skip to content

 update

-Called when the shell passes new props to an already-mounted micro app.
 Optional.
+Called when the shell pushes new props without unmounting:

 ts